List of Scream (film series) characters: John Milton

 John Milton is the producer of the three fictional Stab movies.
 He is revealed to have known Maureen Prescott in her youth, when she was an aspiring actress using the pseudonym Rina Reynolds.
-It was during one of Milton's parties in the 1970s that Rina was gang-raped and became pregnant with Roman Bridger, with Milton himself being his father, making him (not Maureen) the overall catalyst of the Ghostface killing sprees and responsible for the ruination of the lives of Maureen's family, especially her children.
+It was during one of Milton's parties in the 1970s that Rina was gang-raped and became pregnant with Roman Bridger, with Milton himself being his unknowing father, making him (not Maureen) the overall catalyst of the Ghostface killing sprees and responsible for the ruination of the lives of Maureen's family, especially her children.
 Ghostface, revealed as Roman, kidnaps Milton and murders him in front of Sidney, blaming his father for his putrid existence as an offspring of rape and their mother's nymphomania, and as a part of his scheme to vilify Sidney before he kills her.